 Currently, we are additionally seeking board members with the following areas of professional expertise and lived experience to ensure diverse board membership for equitable and informed decision making:

-- Skill Sets of legal expertise for nonprofits, communications, fundraising, finance, web development
+- Skill Sets of legal expertise for nonprofits, communications, fundraising, finance, web development and marketing

 - Folks from diverse racial and ethnic backgrounds, gender identities, and disability statuses